honkamj/SITReg/README.md

 Here you can find commands which can be used to train the model with different datasets.
 If you run into problems with reproducing the results in the paper, do not hesitate to contact the authors.

-The scripts will download the datasets to DATA_ROOT_PATH and the models will be saved to TRAINING_ROOT_PATH inside the directory MODEL_NAME.
-Note that the automatic data downloading will not work if using multiple devices (in those cases, just run the command with single "--devices cpu" flag for data downloading first), or if the data is no longer available at the url specified within the code (and Lung250M-4B dataset is only downloaded partially).
+The scripts will start by **downloading** (after a prompt) the datasets to DATA_ROOT_PATH and the models will be saved to TRAINING_ROOT_PATH inside the directory MODEL_NAME.
+Note that the automatic data downloading will not work, if the data is no longer available at the url specified within the code (and Lung250M-4B dataset is only downloaded partially).
+LUMIR dataset might also not work due to google drive issues (adding a cookie file for gdown from your browser can help https://github.com/wkentaro/gdown/issues/43).

 For all the trainings which were part of the paper we chose the best epoch based on metrics computed on validation set (see [Evaluation](#evaluation)).
 Trainings are somewhat heavy but converge fast, and some configs might have unneccesarily large number of epochs.
 E.g. Lung250M-4B training converges already during the first epoch (5000 training pairs) and no improvement is seen after that.